mokuda2/senioryearreflection/_posts/2022-02-02-Triangles.md

 I was glad that I told him about Connor because it was not easy still having these feelings.
 They were fading away slowly, but talking to Bryce about it felt as if a huge weight had come off my shoulders.

 Bryce and I occasionally did have deeper conversations like that.
+On another night, he drove us around Provo.

 "You're a very rare person," he said.

 "What do you mean?"
 I asked.
 It was true that I had never met anyone who was quite like me, but I wanted to know what he meant.